zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ```
 ## Managed Identity
-Standby pools for Azure Container Instances supports integration with Managed Identity.
+Standby pools for Azure Container Instances support integration with Managed Identity.
 Applying a managed identity is performed when requesting a container from the standby pool.

 ```json
 {